-- The right-hand drive pedal must be used to travel and enable drive as normal. - To move the entire machine forwards, select tortoise on the display.
-Select forward on the travel direction selector shuttle.
-Gently press the pedal in the forward direction to reach the desired speed.
+- The right hand drive lever must be used to travel and enable drive. - To move the entire machine forwards, select tortoise on the display.
+Gently press the lever in the forward direction to reach the desired speed.
 Higher speeds can be obtained by further selecting rabbit on the display and press the accelerator if required. - To move the entire machine backwards, select tortoise on the display.
-Select backwards on the travel direction selector shuttle.
-Gently press the pedal in the forwards direction to reach the desired speed.
-Higher speeds can be obtained by further selecting rabbit on the display and press the accelerator if required. - NOTE: THE TRAVEL DIRECTION WILL BE REVERSED WHEN THE MACHINE IS SLEWED AROUND 180°. - The brake pedal can also be used to slow down and stop as normal.
+Gently press the lever in the rearward direction to reach the desired speed.
+Higher speeds can be obtained by further selecting rabbit on the display and press the accelerator if required.